Virtues and DeVices: The 7 Deadly Digital Sins

 5. COMPULSION

-Compulsion is simply uncontrolled behaviour.
+Compulsion is uncontrolled behaviour.
 In the context of this conversation, it is the unconscious pick-up.
-The irresistible urge to grab your phone or device, even though you don’t need to, or even when it isn’t appropriate to do so.
+The irresistible urge to grab your phone or device, even though you don’t need to, or even when it isn’t appropriate.

 How many times, on average, do you think you pick up your phone to look at it?
 15?
 20?
 30?
-The average adult will pick up their phone around 70 times per day, not because it’s ringing or vibrating, but simply because it’s there.
+The average adult will pick up their phone around 70 times daily, not because it’s ringing or vibrating, but simply because it’s there.
 That’s compulsive behaviour.

-There is no doubt that our mobile phone use is both mind-altering and mood-affecting and when done compulsively, it can be deeply disruptive.
+Undoubtedly, our mobile phone use is both mind-altering and mood-affecting and when done compulsively, it can be profoundly disruptive.

-Of course, it’s not a sin to have a phone or own a tablet, but it isn’t always beneficial.
+Of course, having a phone or owning a tablet is not a sin, but it isn’t always beneficial.
 If your phone dictates your behaviour and controls your habits, then it’s not healthy or helpful.
 If you are a slave to your technology, you are not in a healthy relationship with your technology.

 You say, “I am allowed to do anything” — but not everything is good for you.
 And even though “I am allowed to do anything,” I must not become a slave to anything. – 1 Corinthians 6:12 (NLT)